Mithridates VI Eupator

-Mithridates or Mithradates VI Eupator (Μιθριδάτης; 135–63 BC) was the ruler of the Kingdom of Pontus in northern Anatolia from 120 to 63 BC, and one of the Roman Republic's most formidable and determined opponents.
-He was an intelligent, effective, ambitious, and ruthless ruler who sought to dominate Asia Minor and the Black Sea region, waging several hard-fought but ultimately unsuccessful wars (the Mithridatic Wars) to break Roman dominion over Asia and the Hellenic world.
-He has been called the greatest ruler of the Kingdom of Pontus.
-He cultivated an immunity to poisons by regularly ingesting sub-lethal doses; this practice, now called mithridatism, is named after him.
-After his death, he became known as Mithridates the Great.
+Mithridates or Mithradates VI Eupator (Μιθριδάτης; 135–63 BC) sometimes known as Mithridates the Great was the Hellenistic ruler of the Kingdom of Pontus from 120 to 63 BC.
+He proved to be one of the Roman Republic's most formidable and determined opponents.
+He sought to dominate Anatolia and the Black Sea region, waging several hard-fought but ultimately unsuccessful wars to break Roman dominion over Asia and the Hellenic world.